-Isaac (Yitzchak in Hebrew), the second patriarch in the Jewish Bible had a critical role to fill as the link between his father, Abraham, and his son, Jacob, the first and third patriarchs.
-Indeed, Isaac is the conduit through which both the knowledge of God and God's promises were passed down to subsequent generations.
+I saac (Yitzchak in Hebrew), the second patriarch in the Jewish Bible, had a critical role as the link between his father Abraham and his son Jacob, the first and third patriarchs.
+Isaac is the conduit through which God's knowledge and promises were passed down through generations.